openkruise/openkruise.io/rollouts/user-manuals/custom-network-provider.md

 #### Recommanded Test Case Designation

-When designing test cases, at least the Rollout release strategies listed below are supposed to be considered:
+When designing test cases, at least the release strategies listed below are supposed to be considered:

-- Rollout with header matches, and the rules are defined in one `headers` filed.
+- Release strategy with header matches, and the rules are defined in one `headers` filed.

 ```yaml
 # spec.strategy.canary.steps: